-The iCloud keychain is Apple's password manager that works with OS X and iOS.
-The capability allows users to store passwords in either iOS or OS X for use in Safari on both platforms and other iOS integrated applications.
-The most pervasive use is driven by iOS use rather than OS X. The passwords stored in an OS X keychain on an Enterprise managed computer could be stored in Apple's cloud and then be available on a personal computer using the same account.
+The iCloud keychain is Apple's password manager that works with macOS and iOS.
+The capability allows users to store passwords in either iOS or macOS for use in Safari on both platforms and other iOS integrated applications.
+The most pervasive use is driven by iOS use rather than macOS.
+The passwords stored in an macOS keychain on an Enterprise managed computer could be stored in Apple's cloud and then be available on a personal computer using the same account.
 The stored passwords could be for organizational as well as for personal accounts.